mrjonesbot/sage/README.md

 ### Benefits

 1. **Business Logic Awareness**: Scopes encode your business rules (what makes a customer "active" or "high-value")
-2. **Correct JOIN Patterns**: Scopes show the proper way to join tables in your application
-3. **Aggregation Patterns**: Complex scopes with GROUP BY and HAVING clauses guide report generation
+2. **Aggregation Patterns**: Complex scopes with GROUP BY and HAVING clauses guide report generation
-4. **Consistency**: Generated queries follow the same patterns as your application code
+3. **Consistency**: Generated queries follow the same patterns as your application code

 Scopes now serve dual purposes:
 1. Reusable query logic in your Rails application